barrychen38/design-tokens-plugin/README.md

 # Design Tokens

 Delivering consistent Design System.
 A Sketch plugin that exports Design Tokens to JSON format.
-You can export colors, typography, icons and utilis.
+You can export colors, typography, icons and utils.
 A must-have tool for design system project.

 ## Features

 1. Design tokens in single source of truth file as Sketch library
 2. Color tokens as JSON object